Volcanoes National Park, Rwanda: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and J. Take care to get the necessary type.
-A lot of adapters on sale are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and J. Ensure that you find the correct kind.
+The majority of adapters currently available are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount